 - Auctions are only open during specific dates and times.
 Only bids made in accordance with the rules posted for each auction will be eligible.
 Bids sent as in-game mails, DMs, in tweets, or by any other means will not be accepted.

 - The starting bid for each auction is 2B (billion) ISK.
 The minimum bid increment is 100M (million) ISK.
-Additionally, if you win you will need to cover the cost of trackable shipping from Canada via PayPal, in Canadian funds.
+Additionally, if you win you must cover the cost of shipping from Canada via PayPal, in Canadian funds.

 - I will declare the winner when the auction closes.
 At that point, the winner must confirm their character name and transfer 50% of the ISK value of the winning bid to Sakaane Eionell in-game within seven calendar days of the auction close date.
 Be sure to spell my in-game character name correctly.
 I am not responsible if you accidentally transfer your ISK to the wrong place.
 If your ISK fails to arrive by the due date, you forfeit the commission slot.
 It will be passed to the next highest bidder from the auction.